ZeeshanJ99/Docker_intro/README.md

 ### Naming conventions for images

-- Image name needs to start with your account ID
+- Image name needs to start with your account ID e.g. `zeeshanj/name-of-image`
-- `zeeshanj/name-of-image`

-- lets create an example of a new image with correct naming conventions
+Let's now create an example of a new image with correct naming conventions `zeeshanj/sre_docker_app:v1`
-- `zeeshanj/sre_docker_app:v1`
-- the `v1` tag specifies the `version` of the image, if no tag is included the version shall be known as `latest`
+- The `v1` tag specifies the `version` of the image, if no tag is included the version shall be known as `latest`

 ---------------------------------------------------------------------